nwright-nz/chef-actifio/README.md

 Note that these resources require the Actifio user password and vendor key to be provided.
 These should not be stored in clear text (as seen in the examples below).

 ## Usage
+Add the below line to your cookbooks:
+`include_recipe 'actifio::default'`

 ### Login and Check host
 ```ruby
 act_login 'Auth to Actifio' do